axibase/atsd-use-cases/integrations/socrata/iowa-compensation/README.md

 | `rigx-2vau` | [Unemployment insurance initial claims by county](https://data.iowa.gov/Economy/Unemployment-Insurance-Initial-Claims-by-County/rigx-2vau)|
 | `aeyn-twxp` | [Unemployment insurance recipients and unemployment insurance benefit payments by county (monthly)](https://data.iowa.gov/Economy/Unemployment-Insurance-Recipients-and-UI-Benefit-P/aeyn-twxp)|

-> If the desired dataset appears to be unavailable, raise an [issue](https://github.com/axibase/atsd-use-cases/issues/new) on the Axibase GitHub page.
+> If a dataset appears to be unavailable, raise an [issue](https://github.com/axibase/atsd-use-cases/issues/new) on the Axibase GitHub page.

 Change the entity in the default portal to **Unemployment insurance benefit payments by industry**.